jonesinator/go-medminder/README.md

 # go-medminder

-This repository contains a simple utility for managing and tracking prescriptions.
+This repository contains a simple utility for managing and tracking prescription medications.
 It is a work in progress, started primarily to learn the Go programming language.

-Presently the only thing implemented is a single-user CLI program, but this can be expanded to a multi-user web application in the future.
+Presently a simple CLI and HTTP JSON REST API are implemented to manipulate prescription information.

 ## Usage

-Build and install like any Go package.
+### API

+It is recommended to run the API server using a container.
+The `Dockerfile` in this repository contains the build instructions for the image.
+By default the API server binds port `8080`.
+The following routes are implemented:

+- `GET` `/rx` -- Lists all known prescription names.
+Returns an array of strings.
+- `GET` `/rx/:name` -- Gets detailed information about a particular prescription.
+- `POST` `/rx/:name` -- Creates a new prescription with the given name.
+  Body must look something like: `{"quantity": 123.45, "rate": 56.789 }`
+- `PATCH` `/rx/:name` -- Updates the information of the prescription with the given name.
+  Body must look something like: `{"quantity": 123.45, "rate": 56.789 }` Where any combination of `quantity` and/or `rate` can be provided.
+- `DELETE` `/rx/:name` -- Deletes the prescription with the given name.

+In the container, the default location for the sqlite3 database is `/home/rxm/.config/go-medminder/db.sqlite3`.
+You can use a volume to expose this file or directory to the host filesystem.

+### CLI

+Build using `go build ./cmd/rxm`.
+Install using `go install ./cmd/rxm`.

 The CLI program is called `rxm` (short for Prescription Manager).
 There are several subcommands:

 - `rxm add [name] [quantity] [rate]` -- Adds a new prescription named `name` with `quantity` amount of the medication, where `rate` amount of medication is used per day.